Kaicastledine/arm_reverse_engineering_exercises/arm/array_of_strings_arm.md

 0000bf08         str        r0, [sp, #0x30 + var_2C]
 ```

 Here each of the addresses are stored at a given location on the stack.
-A good indicator that an array structure is being used, is how each name is stored at an incremeting index on the stack.
+A good indicator that an array structure is being used, is how each name is stored at an incremeting index in stack memory.
 This correlates to something like ```array[0] + var```

 Now we jump into the for loop where we iterate through each index of the array and print out what is located there.